RetroPie/RetroPie-Docs/docs/Available-Platforms.md

 # Platform List

-Below is a list of all available platforms in the database and their IDs.
+This list shows the available platforms on http://thegamesdb.net/ and their database ID code for the scraping API.
+The list is taken from here: http://wiki.thegamesdb.net/index.php/GetPlatformsList.
+Note that while the thegamesdb.net supports all of these systems, retropie only supports some.
+See the sidebar for supported emulators.

 ```
 [25] 3DO